Skip to content

 Regularly updating and reviewing your aging reports is fundamental.
 We recommend a monthly review, at minimum, to stay on top of outstanding invoices.
 You can create these reports manually using spreadsheets, but using billing software like Tabs automates the process and frees up your time for analysis.
 Regular reviews help you identify potential issues early on, before they become major problems.

-Integrate with Other Financial Processes
+Integrating with Your Financial Processes

 Integrating your AR process with other financial processes provides a holistic view of your business's financial health.
 Connecting your billing software with your accounting software, for example, streamlines data entry and reduces the risk of errors.
 This integration also gives you a more accurate picture of your cash flow for better forecasting and smarter decisions.
 The aging method provides key insights into outstanding invoices and predicts the likelihood of collection, directly impacting your cash flow projections.